 In 2012, concerned that valuable archaeological evidence could be lost the trust recorded the eroding section.
 They discovered the remains of structures and deposits containing ceramics, which appeared to be Iron Age in form.

 In 2014, ORCA Archaeology undertook a geophysical survey of the site, combining magnetometry, earth resistance and ground penetrating radar.
 This confirmed the likely presence of substantial structures and evidence of occupation at the site.

 ORCA returned in 2015 to do some small exploratory work and the excavation has continued to expand from there.
-In four seasons of excavation the team, including professional archaeologists, local community volunteers and students, have uncovered the remains at least four buildings that were in use between 350-50BC.
+In multiple seasons of excavation the team, including professional archaeologists, local community volunteers and students, have uncovered the remains of a settlement that spans over a thousand years – from c350BC until AD945.

 The Burn of Swartigill is situated within the Yarrows, an area recognised for the excellent preservation of cultural heritage sites dating from the Neolithic to the Medieval period.

 The late Iron Age settlement site of Thrumster is approximately 1km to the west of the site, further upstream of the Burn of Swartigill.
 The Thrumster site is characterised as a “wag”, which is defined as a post-broch structure, mainly found in Caithness, and characterised by a rectangular building form possessing two rows of orthostats forming a central aisle.
 The settlement is visible as a low mound, approximately 20 metres in diameter, with the remains of solidly constructed drystone wall footings visible in the top.

 Two broch sites are situated within close proximity to the site.